Our roots

 RECYCLE + REINVEST

-Recycle & Reinvest was born from the desire to change the narrative—to turn waste into opportunity, to transform neglected spaces into thriving hubs of creativity, and to reinvest in communities that have been overlooked for too long.
+Recycle & Reinvest was born from a desire to change the narrative—to turn waste into opportunity, transform neglected spaces into hubs of creativity, and reinvest in communities that have been overlooked for too long.

-The B4L movement finds its roots in a shared vision that emerged among friends who deeply cared about their community and the environment.
-The founders, Jaffee Judah, Dron Alexander, Joseph Bazelais, and Droski Dro, known as The Generals, witnessed firsthand the cyclical patterns of inequality faced by under-served and surveilled neighborhoods of North Nashville.
-Moved by their passion for change, they formulated a plan to harness their collective talents to uplift the community through music and environmental stewardship.
+The movement finds its roots in the vision of friends deeply committed to their communities and the environment.
+The founders—Jaffee Judah, Dron Alexander, Joseph Bazelais, and Droski Dro, known as The Generals—witnessed firsthand the cyclical patterns of inequality in underserved neighborhoods of North Nashville.
+Inspired by the transformative power of hip-hop and motivated by their experiences in Nashville, Memphis, and Brooklyn, they launched BANG 4 LIBERATION (B.4.L), a movement merging music, environmental stewardship, and social advocacy.

 2013-2018